-Join Doug Rose for an in-depth discussion in this video Understanding the project's communication needs, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Understanding the project's communication needs, part of Project Management Foundations: Communication.

 All the world's a stage, and each…project manager plays many parts.…But in order to play your part well,…you need to make sure you know your audience.…You might not think of your project…as having an audience, but it does.…They're probably not laughing, cheering and clapping.…But your audience is listening.…And they're interested.…Many things you communicate depend on your audience.…If you think about it, this is true…for most of your communication.…You might tell a good friend that you…really like wool sweaters, but you…wouldn't usually tell your supervisor.…You might tell your doctor about the pain in your neck,…but you wouldn't usually tell a stranger.…